ywanyi/devdocs/cloud/live/live-sanity-check.md

 ## Push code to Git and Integration {#push}

-Before you continue, make sure you push all current code to the remote Cloud server so that, in event of issues, you can recover the state of the Magento application.
+Before you continue, push all current code to the remote Cloud server so that, in event of issues, you can recover the state of the Magento application.

-To prepare your code and branch:
+#### To prepare your code and branch:

 {% include cloud/cli-get-started.md %}

-To push code to your remote environment:
+#### To push code to your remote environment:

-1. If you haven't already, change to your project root directory.
+1. Change to your project root directory.
-2. Enter the following commands to complete code commits in a terminal:
+1. Complete code commits in a terminal.

+    ```bash
-		git add -A && git commit -m "<comment>" git push origin <branch name>
+    git add -A && git commit -m "<comment>"
+    ```

+    ```bash
+    git push origin <branch name>
+    ```

-3. The build and deploy phases begin.
+1. The build and deploy phases begin.
 Wait for the deployment to complete.

 ## Build phase {#build}

-During the [build phase]({{ page.baseurl }}/cloud/reference/discover-deploy.html#cloud-deploy-over-phases-build), we perform the following tasks:
+During the [build phase]({{page.baseurl}}/cloud/reference/discover-deploy.html#cloud-deploy-over-phases-build), we perform the following tasks:

-*	Apply patches distributed to all Magento Commerce (Cloud) accounts
+*	Apply patches distributed to all {{site.data.var.ece}} accounts
 *	Apply patches we provided specifically to you
-*	Enable all modules to build
+*	Enable modules to build
-*	Compile code and the {% glossarytooltip 2be50595-c5c7-4b9d-911c-3bf2cd3f7beb %}dependency injection{% endglossarytooltip %} configuration
+*	Compile code and the [dependency injection](https://glossary.magento.com/dependency-injection) configuration

 The build also checks for a [configuration file]({{ site.baseurl }}/guides/v2.1/cloud/live/sens-data-over.html).
 If the file exists, the static file deployment is also completed during the build stage.
-If not, it's completed in the deployment stage.
+If not, it is completed in the deployment stage.

 Before you continue, you must know the file system path to any patch we provided specifically to you.
 Typically, hotfixes are in the `<Magento root dir>/m2-hotfixes` directory.

-To build your site:
+#### To build your site:

-1. Apply patches distributed to all Magento Commerce (Cloud) accounts.
+1. Apply patches distributed to all {{site.data.var.ece}} accounts.

 	Enter the following command from the project root directory: